JackSzwergold/Writing/memories/That Computer Was the Worst Gift Ever.md

 ***

-A few months later—in June—my Bar Miztvah came and it happened and that is the absolute best that can be said about.
+A few months later—in June—my Bar Mitzvah came and it happened and that is the absolute best that can be said about.
 My family wasn’t religious so the actual event was cursory rather than anything spectacular; in retrospect it should have never have happened and perhaps a basic birthday party with some pizza and ice cream would have been more honest.

 After the somewhat awkward ceremony, we ended up at back at the family home on Ocean Parkway.
 I saw boxes on the table in the living room and as ready to go at them.

 So after accepting cards from relatives and kisses on the cheek, I started to rip things open.
 Soon enough I saw the word “Atari” on a silver box.
-I renoved more wrapping and saw it right in front of me: “Atari 400 Personal Computer.”
+I removed more wrapping and saw it right in front of me: “Atari 400 Personal Computer.”
 What?

 As I looked around the box, some relatives gasped and started to gab and my brother focused on explaining what the computer was.